antonioreuter/companyAdmin/README.md

 ## Considerations

-- This project it's just a POC, so the security strategy applied here was the simplest one: the Basic Authentication.
+- This project it's just a POC, so the security strategy chosen to aplly here was the simplest one: the Basic Authentication.

-    -   If you want to see another approaches about authentication, check it out this repository: https://github.com/antonioreuter/hateoas-oms-sec.
+    -   If you may find another approaches about authentication on this [repository](https://github.com/antonioreuter/hateoas-oms-sec).
 There you can find an implementation of Spring-HATEOAS with Spring-Security.

 - The project could be divided into two different applications, one with the javascript client and another just with the backend, running separately.
 However to make the things easier, they were putted together into the same project to be deployed in just one package on **Heroku**.